top of page

 • Douro Valley: Roasted lamb, wild boar stew, and posta mirandesa (beef steak) pair with local wines.

-• Guimarães: Traditional Minho cuisine hearty stews and sweet almond desserts.
+• Guimarães: Traditional Minho cuisine, hearty stews, and sweet almond desserts.

 bottom of page